tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 #### 4.3.1 Use of upper and lower case symbols (normative)

-The notation style used in Appendix A of Veiga (2016) uses set-theoretic symbols in a way that differs from some common mathematical practice, and can introduce confusion.
-In particular, uppercase symbols denote domains (sets of instances of a concept), while lowercase symbols may denote either a single instance of that domain or, in some expressions, a subset of instances of that domain.
+Section 4 follows the notation style used in Appendix A of Veiga (2016), but Appendix A uses set-theoretic symbols in a way that differs from some common mathematical practice and can be ambiguous if read literally without reference to the examples.
+In particular, uppercase symbols denote domains (sets of instances of a concept), while lowercase symbols denote either a single instance of that domain or, in some expressions, a selection drawn from that domain.

-In that notation:
+In the notation of Appendix A:

 - `x ∈ X` means that `x` is a single instance (member) of the domain `X`.
-- `x ⊂ X` means that `x` is a subset of instances drawn from the domain `X`.
+- `x ⊂ X` was used in the source text where `x` was intended to range over multiple instances drawn from the domain `X`.

-Thus, expressions such as `VP(u) = {va | va ⊂ VA ⋀ u ∈ U }` and `VM(va) = {s | s ⊂ S ⋀ va ∈ VA}` were read in the original as defining sets of subsets or selections of instances from the relevant domain, rather than as using `⊂` in the narrower sense of only a proper subset relation between named sets.

-This use of `x ⊂ X` can be confusing, so here, we have switched to using the following notation to distinguish between a single instance and a subset of instances:

-- `x ∈ X` means that `x` is a single instance (member) of the domain `X`.
+Read literally in standard set theory, `x ⊂ X` means that `x` is a subset of `X`.
+However, in Appendix A, some expressions written with `x ⊂ X` are clarified by the worked examples in Appendix B, which frequently treat the members of such sets as ordinary named instances rather than as subsets.
+For example, Appendix B gives expressions such as `vp(u1) = {cc1, ..., cc19}`, `mp(u1) = {cd1, ..., cd18}`, `mm(cd1) = {s3}`, and `i(s1) = {m2}`, which are naturally read as sets of instances, not as sets of subsets.

+Accordingly, in the current formulation, Appendix B is used to interpret the intended semantics of the corresponding expressions from Appendix A.

-- `x ∈ 𝒫(X)` means that `x` is a subset of instances drawn from the domain `X`.
+- Where the examples and usage show that a construction is intended to be a set of instances drawn from a domain, the current formulation uses `x ∈ X`.

-Thus, expressions such as `VP(u) = {va | va ∈ 𝒫(VA) ⋀ u ∈ U }` and `VM(va) = {s | s ∈ 𝒫(S) ⋀ va ∈ VA}` should be read as defining sets of subsets or selections of instances from the relevant domain, following the convention of the source formalization.
+- Where a construction is genuinely intended to range over subsets, the current formulation uses `x ∈ 𝒫(X)`.
+- The symbol `x ⊂ X` is retained only with its ordinary set-theoretic meaning, to state that one set is a subset of another.

+Thus, the current formulation does **not** mechanically replace every original use of `x ⊂ X` with `x ∈ 𝒫(X)`.
+Instead, it distinguishes between two cases:

+1. **Instance-valued selections from a domain.**
+   Where Appendix B shows that the members are intended to be instances, expressions are written with `x ∈ X`.
+For example, policy and method constructions such as `VP(u)`, `MP(u)`, `VM(va)`, `MM(me)`, and `I(s)` are treated as sets of instances of `VA`, `ME`, `S`, or `M`, respectively.

+2. **Subset-valued constructions.**
+   Where the construction is genuinely about subsets, the current formulation uses `x ∈ 𝒫(X)`.
+For example, in expressions such as `QC(a, u)` and `QA(dr, u)`, the variables `a'` and `dr'` are intended to denote filtered subsets of a `Data Quality Report` or a `DataResource`.

-The use of powerset notation makes the distinction between a single instance and a subset explicit in the notation itself: `x ∈ X` denotes an instance in the domain `X`, while `x ∈ 𝒫(X)` denotes a subset of `X`.
-As a result, the convention that uppercase symbols denote domains and lowercase symbols denote instances remains a helpful guide to reading the formalization, but it no longer carries the full burden of distinguishing instances from subsets.
+This approach preserves the intent of the source formalization while making the distinction between instances and subsets explicit where that distinction matters.
+The use of powerset notation therefore supplements the original upper/lower case convention rather than replacing it: `x ∈ X` denotes an instance in the domain `X`, while `x ∈ 𝒫(X)` denotes a subset of `X`.

 #### 4.3.2 Explanation of some set theoretic concepts (non-normative)